 Most wildlife will avoid capsaicin because it has such a strong odor and taste.
 However, birds cannot taste capsaicin and will not be repelled by it.
 Capsaicin is toxic to bees and other beneficial insects.
 Researchers believe that capsaicin and similar compounds protect the seeds inside the peppers from fungus.

-For more detailed information see the Capsaicin Technical Fact Sheet or call the National Pesticide Information Center, Monday - Friday, between 7:30 AM and 3:30 PM Pacific Time (10:30 AM to 6:30 PM Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
+For more detailed information about capsaicin please visit the list of referenced resources or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
 NPIC provides objective, science-based answers to questions about pesticides.

 NPIC fact sheets are designed to answer questions that are commonly asked by the general public about pesticides that are regulated by the U.S. Environmental Protection Agency (U.S. EPA).
 This document is intended to be educational in nature and helpful to consumers for making decisions about pesticide use.